 Sorry to be the bearer of bad news, but that chocolate treat after dinner isn’t doing your REM any favors.
 Like coffee, dark chocolate also contains caffeine, which can increase arousal, prevent your body from shutting down, and decrease your ability to develop and sustain deeper stages of sleep.
 Chocolate bars have varying amounts of caffeine, but an average 2-ounce, 70 percent dark chocolate bar contains around 79 milligrams—over half of what’s in an 8-ounce cup of coffee.
 If you know you’re sensitive to caffeine, but don’t want to ditch the dark chocolate completely, try savoring your sweet treat earlier on in the night or cutting down on portions.

 That nightcap might be doing the opposite of its intention.
 While a late-night glass of wine can help relax you and help you fall asleep faster, it actually prevents your body from fully indulging in its REM (Rapid Eye Movement) cycle, which is where truly restful sleep and dreaming occurs.
-According to nutritionist Mitzi Dulan, RD, “Research shows that drinking alcohol before bed can make you more likely to wake up throughout the night and diminishes quality of sleep.
+According to nutritionist Mitzi Dulan, RD, “Research shows that drinking alcohol before bed can make you more likely to wake up throughout the night and diminishes the quality of sleep.
 We also know alcohol can lead to snoring since it is a potent muscle relaxer.”
 For a little motivation to cut back on the booze, check out these amazing benefits of giving up alcohol!

 We’re talking about the usual suspects here, like burgers, loaded burritos, and ice cream sundaes.
 (Yep, you’ll have to say bye-bye to Ben and Jerry before bed!)
 “These high-fat foods take longer to digest,” offer The Nutrition Twins, which they explain will keep your body up working rather than relaxing.
 Fatty foods “often cause bloating and indigestion that interferes with a sound night’s rest,” they continue.
-This leads to a more fragmented sleep, so you wake up the next morning without feeling refreshed.
+This leads to more fragmented sleep, so you wake up the next morning without feeling refreshed.

 Hot Peppers & Spicy Foods